 Don’t Worry.
 Diabetes in Dogs is Common.
 You Can DO This.

 If you have been told that your dog has diabetes please don’t panic.

 Although there will be the initial flurry of visits to the vet when your dog is first diagnosed with diabetes, this will quieten down once you have established a good routine and management plan.

-You and your dog will go on to live a normal, happy and long life together!
+With the right treatment plan, you and your dog will go on to live a normal, happy and long life together.
 Leave a comment below and tell us of anything you find helps your dog’s diabetes condition.